 Students perform legal work in selected public service positions under the supervision of experienced judges and lawyers.
 Students must attend periodic classes.
 Graded P/F.

 Law 976 Semester in Practice (1-12 cr, max 12)

-Students attend periodic classes and work as externs in the public and private sector under the supervision of the External Programs Coordinator.
+Students attend periodic classes and perform legal work in the public or private sector under the supervision of a faculty supervisor.
 Open only to students in their last year of law school.
+Graded P/F.

 Law 977 Clinical Lab (1 cr, max 4)

-The College offers one-credit lab courses that provide clinical experience for interested second- and third-year students.
-The labs are designed to allow students to obtain practical experience in conjunction with upper-division substantive courses.
-The labs are supervised by experienced practitioners.
+One-credit lab courses providing clinical experience for interested upper-division students.
+The labs, designed to allow students to obtain practical experience in conjunction with upper-division substantive courses, labs are supervised by experienced practitioners.
+Graded P/F.